Language Models are Symbolic Learners in Arithmetic: Experiment Setup

 \section{Experiment Setup}

-In this section, we will detail our experiment setup.
-Unless otherwise specified, the same setup will be used in the following section.
+In this section, we detail the experiment setup used in the main body of our work.
+Our experiments are designed to investigate the capabilities of language models in learning and performing arithmetic tasks, with a focus on understanding the underlying mechanisms of arithmetic reasoning.
+By carefully selecting the domain, models, training methodologies, and datasets, we aim to provide a comprehensive analysis of how language models can be adapted to handle arithmetic operations effectively.
+Below, we describe each component of our setup in detail.

-\paragraph{Domain} We select addition and multiplication as the fundamental operations for our experiments following previous work~\citep{lee2023teachingarithmeticsmalltransformers,deng2023implicitchainthoughtreasoning,deng2024explicitcotimplicitcot}. \paragraph{Model} To investigate arithmetic learning at scale, we selected two open-source LLMs, Gemma-2-2B~\citep{gemmateam2024gemma2improvingopen} and Llama-3.1-8B~\citep{dubey2024llama3herdmodels}.
+\paragraph{Domain.} We select addition and multiplication as the fundamental operations for our experiments, following previous work~\citep{lee2023teachingarithmeticsmalltransformers,deng2023implicitchainthoughtreasoning,deng2024explicitcotimplicitcot}.
+We do not consider division or subtraction, as subtraction can be viewed as a similar operation to addition, and division introduces floating-point numbers, which involve more complex formatting issues in this task.
+Therefore, we primarily focus on multiplication and aim to understand it in depth.
+However, by definition, our subgroup induction framework is suitable for all arithmetic tasks.

+\paragraph{Model.} To investigate arithmetic learning at scale, we selected two open-source LLMs, Gemma-2-2B~\citep{gemmateam2024gemma2improvingopen} and Llama-3.1-8B~\citep{dubey2024llama3herdmodels}.
 Both models are top performers in their respective categories and excel at language-related tasks.
 We did not choose GPT-4o~\citep{openai2024gpt4technicalreport} or other proprietary LLMs due to concerns that they may internally integrate function calling (e.g., invoking APIs or executing Python programs), which could affect the experimental setup.

-Training details is included at Appendix~\ref{appendix:training-detail}.
+\paragraph{Training Details.} We use LoRA~\cite{hu2021loralowrankadaptationlarge} to optimize memory usage during the training of language models.
+The LoRA rank is set to 8, and we employ rank-stabilized LoRA in our setup.
+We set the learning rate to 3e-4, the number of epochs to 12, and the batch size to 16.
+Additionally, we use gradient checkpointing with a step size of 4 to save memory.

+\paragraph{Data.} For n-digit arithmetic, we consider the optimal dataset size.
+Specifically, for 2-digit multiplication, we have 8,100 data points in total, and for 3-digit multiplication, we have 810,000.
+We split the dataset into train, development, and test sets with a ratio of 8:1:1.
+We train the language models on the training set, select the best checkpoints based on validation loss, and use them to evaluate the test set accuracy.